k8spatterns/katacoda/22-Operator/02-check-operator-script.md

 `bat -r 65:85 operator.sh`{{execute}}

-The Pod deletion is simular to the way how the controller deleted Pods.
+The Pod deletion is similar to the way how the controller deleted Pods.

 ------------